Loic-Delineau/profstud/README.md

 ## 1. Introduction
 ### Aliases
-- `profstud` - lists all profstud commands
+- `profistudy` - lists all profistudy commands
-- `profstud-edit` - edit profstud data
+- `profistudy-edit` - edit profistudy data
-- `profstud-host` - hosts a local interactive webpage to display all data
+- `profistudy-host` - hosts a local interactive webpage to display all data

 ### Table of Content